talmawash/sharecart/README.md

 - [ ] User can see general information about the list
     - [ ] short summary in main screen
 - [ ] User can leave a list
+- [ ] Changes by other users are sent to the user as they occur

 **Optional Nice-to-have Stories**